janikvonrotz/Odoo-Apps-Social/mail_template_subscribe/README.rst

 Mail Template Subscribe
 =======================

-When sending a mail subscribe contacts defined in template domain.
+When sending a mail subscribe matching template subscribe domain.

 For a detailed documentation have a look at https://www.odoo-wiki.org/mail-template-subscribe.html